heptal/kathy/README.md

 ## How do I build?

-Install [carthage](https://github.com/Carthage/Carthage) and run `carthage update` to pull in the [CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket).
+Install [carthage](https://github.com/Carthage/Carthage) and run `carthage update` to pull in the [CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket) dependency.
 Then build and run.
 Hopefully it will work.

 ## What next?